azavadil/portfolio/CS106B_PA/PA6/README.md

-Implementation of a C++ priority queue backed by a chunklist (i.e. a hybrid linked list/array data structure where each node of the linked list holds an array) and back by a heap.
+Implementation of a C++ priority queue backed by a chunklist (i.e. a hybrid linked list/array data structure where each node of the linked list holds an array) and a C++ priority queue backed by a heap.

 pqchunk.h/pqchunk.cpp is the chunklist backed priority queue and pqheap.h/pqheap.cpp is the heap backed priority queue.